telerik/winforms-docs/treeview/working-with-nodes/sorting-nodes.md

 # Sorting Nodes

-RadTreeView supports sorting of its nodes.
+RadTreeView support nodes sorting.
 The sorting operation is applied separately to each group of nodes at the the same level.
-To sort the nodes, you should just set the __SortOrder__ property to one of the following values: *None*, *Ascending*.
+To sort the nodes, you should just set the __SortOrder__ property to one of the following values: *None*, *Ascending* or *Descending*.

-As of R1 2011 SP1, RadTreeView will support Descending sort order as well.

 For example, if we have this RadTreeView instance:

 ![treeview-working-with-nodes-sorting 001](images/treeview-working-with-nodes-sorting001.png)

-and we set the SortOrder property as shown below:
+and we set the __SortOrder__ as shown below:

 {{source=..\SamplesCS\TreeView\WorkingWithNodes\WorkingWithNodes1.cs region=sort}}
 {{source=..\SamplesVB\TreeView\WorkingWithNodes\WorkingWithNodes1.vb region=sort}}